 Carolina Beach, south of Wilmington, is a delightful mix of beach and vintage seaside boardwalk.
 Explore the vibrant shops, restaurants, and amusements.
 Then, walk out to the sandy shore for a relaxing dip in the ocean.

 If you want calmer waters, then head over to Carolina Beach State Park.
 Lounge on the beach, rent jet skis, or take a surfing lesson.

 Grab a ferry from Beaufort to explore Cape Lookout National Seashore and Lighthouse.
-Besides climbing the lighthouse, you can enjoy shelling, swimming and fishing…and tour Portsmouth Village.
+Besides climbing the lighthouse, you can enjoy shelling, swimming, fishing, and tour Portsmouth Village, and other outdoor activities.

 Don’t miss a ferry to the smaller island of Shackleford Banks, where you share the undeveloped shoreline with the “Banker Ponies” – feral horses whose ancestors are believed to be shipwrecked Spanish Mustangs from the late 1500s.

 Stay Here: Beaufort Hotel

 The wild horses are also famous for their habitat in Corolla, where you can take a guided Jeep tour to see them.

 Visit the Currituck Beach Lighthouse, tour the Whalehead Mansion (paranormal enthusiasts will love it!), explore the historic Corolla Village, or hike the banks of the Currituck Banks National Estuarine Reserve while you’re there!